New Jersey Water Quality at a Glance

 Report Water Quality Concerns

-Contact your local water utility immediately for taste, odor, or color concerns.
+Contact your local water utility immediately for taste, odour, or colour concerns.
 Report suspected contamination to NJDEP’s Bureau of Safe Drinking Water at (609) 292-5550 for investigation and follow-up.
+Private well owners with PFAS above state limits can file a Spill Fund claim through the NJDEP website to access funding for treatment system installation.
+Monitor active alerts across New Jersey on our live boil water notices tracker.

 Practice Water Conservation

 Support New Jersey’s water sustainability by implementing conservation measures like efficient irrigation, rainwater harvesting, and low-flow fixtures.
-Reducing demand helps utilities maintain system reliability and affordability during infrastructure transitions.
+Reducing demand helps utilities manage the immense cost of PFAS treatment upgrades during infrastructure transitions.
+The state’s total PFAS remediation investment now exceeds $3 billion — conservation helps protect the long-term affordability of clean water.
+Read more on our water news page.

 New Jersey Cities We Cover